 3 The next step was to optimize the shadows.
 I used the Blacks slider to set the clipping point for the shadow detail and after that I used the Fill Light slider to lighten the darker areas of the photograph.
-Note that as you adjust the Recovery and Blacks sliders, you can hold down the area areas of the area areas of the photograph.
-Note that as you drag to see a threshold view of the image, which can help you determine how far to drag to set the correct amount of clipping.
+Note that as you adjust the Recovery and Blacks sliders, you can hold down the alt key as you drag to see a threshold view of the image, which can help you determine how far to drag to set the correct amount of clipping.